The-Chaos-Consortium/chaos-and-conquest/docs/mass-combat.md

 Any PCs involved in the engagement make a save with their best attribute if they win or draw.
 If they succeed, they are unharmed; if they fail, they take damage equal to the amount they failed by.

-If they lost, PCs use their worst attribute for the check.
+If they lost, PCs use their worst attribute for the save.
 If they pass, they take damage equal to the difference between the result of each side’s roll; if they fail, they die.